 </select>

-React offers another, simpler and more convenient way.
+React offers another more convenient way.
 It's enough to set the select

 component's value attribute to the desired value